-An "NPE" grade is assigned to student who have not passed their particular licensure exam(s), but who have completed all other requirements for the Student Teaching seminar course.
-The "NPE" grade can be assigned.
+An "NPE" grade is assigned to student who has not passed their particular licensure exam(s) but has completed all other requirements for the Student Teaching seminar course.
+The "NPE" grade is considered a passing grade and will count in hours earned.